ggandor/leap.nvim/README.md

 `setup` has no implicit side effects, it is just a convenience function for changing the values in the configuration table (which can also be accessed directly as `require('leap').opts`).
 There is no need to call it if you're fine with the defaults.
-Also note that `setup` is not recursive - table values will simply be overwritten -, so in many cases, it might be more straightforward to set `opts` directly.
+Also note that table values are not extended, but simply overwritten by the given ones, so in many cases, it might be more straightforward to set `opts` directly.

 ```Lua
 require('leap').setup {